maleakhiw/radAR/backend/readme.md

 /**
  * API to handle friend management capabilities and access the corresponding
  * services on the RadAR server.
+ * We use observables in an arraylist to get our return values.
  */
 interface UsersService {